semani2/semani2/README.md

 - Hit Refresh by Satya Nadella
 - The Manager's Path by Camille Fournier
 - The Culture Code by Daniel Coyle
-- Powerful by Patty McCort
+- Powerful by Patty McCord
 - Principles by Ray Dalio
 - Measure what Matters by John Doerr
 - The Lean Startup by Eric Ries